nvtkaszpir/3d-print/obico-ml-api-only/README.md

 - black -  detection in dead zone as defined in `draw_detections.py`

-Notice that ml_api is processing whole image, so my example image above with the date, can trigger false spagetti detections :)
+Notice that ml_api is processing whole image, so my example image above with the date, can trigger false spaghetti detections :)

 ## Example Node-RED flow